KapuuZapuu/Graph-DS-Analyzer/README.md

 Once in the program, the user is presented with 7 options, which can be accessed by typing a # 1-7:
 1. Program will read a graph ".txt" file (sample files provided), and then store its data within the program's internal variables
+   * When asked to input the file name, make sure you include the ".txt" extension at the end.
-2. Prints the adjacency list representation of the graph.
+3. Prints the adjacency list representation of the graph.
-3. Computes the shortest paths from a single source node using Dijkstra's algorithm method.
+4. Computes the shortest paths from a single source node using Dijkstra's algorithm method.
-4. Computes the shortest path between two specified nodes.
+5. Computes the shortest path between two specified nodes.
-5. Prints the shortest path between two specified nodes.
+6. Prints the shortest path between two specified nodes.
-6. Prints the length between two specified nodes.
+7. Prints the length between two specified nodes.
-7. Ends program.
+8. Ends program.

 Sample files must adhere to the following format: